Learning Optimal Fair Classification Trees: Trade-offs Between Interpretability, Fairness, and Accuracy: Formulation

 \section{Formulation}

-In this section, we present the MIO formulation to learn optimal decision trees proposed in \cite{aghaei2021strong}.
-The original paper introduced the formulation without an emphasis on fairness, but in this work we will be using the formulation as a building block to which we add various fairness constraints.
-From hereon, we will refer to the combination of the MIO formulation and the fairness constraints as FairOCT.
+In this section, we present the MIO formulation to learn optimal decision trees proposed in \citet{aghaei2021strong}.
+The paper introduced the formulation without an emphasis on fairness, but in this work we use the formulation as a building block to which we add various fairness constraints.
+From hereon, we will refer to the combination of the MIO formulation and the fairness constraints as \textit{FairOCT}.